azmifarih/syb-task-1/README.md

 - Click Add Installer then choose "Download from docker.com"
 - Click Save

-I need that both of plugin later for creating Jenkinsfile.
+I need that both plugins later for creating Jenkinsfile.

 For Kubernetes Plugin, I need it to connect between Jenkins with Kubernetes.
-I will only use kubernetes as a node cloud, and there is no another nodes.
+I will only use Kubernetes as a node cloud, and there are no other nodes.
 To configure it, please use the following step:
 - Click "Manage Jenkins"
 - Click "Manage Nodes and Clouds"
 - Click "Configure Clouds"